Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

   </tr>
 </table>

 Move the schrink tube over the plug.
 The cutted edge has to be at the bottom and at the front.
-Try to hold it in position with on hand during shrinking the tube with a het gun.
-Also the right angle should be bendet back in final position during heating.\
+Try to hold it in position with on hand during shrinking the tube with a heat gun.
+Also the right angle should be bent back in final position during heating.\
 **Attention: Be carfull because of the hot air during this process to avoid burnings.**
 <table>
   <tr>